Amtliche Vorführung

 Examples:

-In interrogative constructions involving prepositions, the Alman dialect favors the use of an uncontracted preposition preceding was rather than employing the compound forms.
-Thus, constructions such as zu was, von was, mit was, über was, durch was, and similar variants, are preferred over the corresponding wo- forms.
-This mirrors the usage of preposition + what in in English, like to what, from what, and so on.
+In interrogative constructions involving prepositions, an uncontracted preposition preceding was may be used in place of the compound wo- forms: zu was, von was, mit was, über was, durch was, and similar variants.
+This mirrors the usage of preposition + what in English, like to what, from what, and so on.

 Examples: